Completed Project: Sustainable Cocoa and Coffee Production

 At a time when Peruvian cocoa is being recognised globally as one of the finest available, these communities are still struggling to improve the quality of the cocoa to a high enough standard to benefit from this.

 CFC’s support enabled the Asháninka people of the Ene River to improve the cocoa quality of, in particular, the cocoa that they produce, by providing better infrastructure for the post-harvest process.
 The project also helped restore approximately 20 hectares of coffee plots, used by around 40 producers, recently lost to the leaf rust disease.

 The Development Impact Bond amounted to USD 110,000 and was payable upon achievement, even partial achievement, of four key performance indicators, contractually agreed by the parties.

 The independent verifier, KIT, appraised on the field the results achieved by the project:

 Impact indicator 1

 At the end of the baseline year 2013 Kemito Ene had 99 members and of these 45 managed to increase their sales between 2013 and 2015 by 20% or more.
 These 45 members that have reached the target, represent 45% of the total Kemito Ene associates in 2013.
 This implies that the achievement of this impact indicator falls between the 59% and 41% range, meaning that 75% of the target is achieved.

 Impact indicator 2

-At the end of the project 15 members of the 99 members included the 2013 baseline did reach the target of a cocoa productivity of 600 kg/ha or more.
-This represent 15% of the baseline; the 99 members Kemito Ene had at the end of 2013.
+At the end of the project, 15 members of the 99 members included in the 2013 baseline did reach the target of a cocoa productivity of 600 kg/ha or more.
+This represents 15% of the baseline; the 99 members Kemito Ene had at the end of 2013.
 This means this target has not been achieved.

 Impact indicator 3